 It’s better to prepare an interview itinerary and questions in advance.
 Also, make sure each person in the interview has a copy of the candidate’s itinerary and resume.

 3. Start with the introduction

 Start with introducing yourself to the candidate, such as your name, position, and role in the interview process.
 A small talk or a compliment can ease up the candidate a bit more.

 A comfortable and confident candidate will answer the question more naturally, which will help you establish a rapport and a personal connection.
 It also helps with your company image as the candidate will consider your company a fun place to work.

 4. Ask the questions

 A recruitment process can be kept lighthearted and refreshing.
 For instance, when hiring a software development candidate, don’t ask back-to-back questions about the topic.
-Instead, add some subjective and inquisitive questions such as, “what are the most challenging issues you have come across in your job? and how do you handle it?”
+Instead, add some subjective and inquisitive questions such as, “What are the most challenging issues you have come across in your job? and how do you handle them?”